-A group from Edge Hill University enjoyed the trip of a lifetime to the USA thanks to financial assistance from the Student Opportunity Fund.
+A group from Edge Hill University enjoyed the trip of a lifetime to the US thanks to financial assistance from the Student Opportunity Fund.

-Designated as the world’s first official national park, in 1872, 11 international students from one of Edge Hill’s partner universities, New Jersey-based Montclair State, also joined up for the ‘Creative Thinking and Leadership’ event which saw young people and lecturers work, live and eat together in Yellowstone.
+Designated as the world’s first official national park in 1872, 11 international students from one of Edge Hill’s partner universities, New Jersey-based Montclair State, also joined up for the ‘Creative Thinking and Leadership’ event which saw young people and lecturers spend time together in Yellowstone.

-Bill Johnson, Director in Edge Hill University’s International Office, was instrumental in the process of applying for funding, and organising the trip.
+Bill Johnson, Director of Edge Hill University’s International Office, was instrumental in organising the trip.

 “The students explored a curriculum relevant within the context of how a small town with responsibility for the economic development of its citizens ensures it protects the environment, to preserve the park for future generations.

-“The students saw everything that Yellowstone has to offer including geezers, sulphur pools, animals in their natural habitat (bears, wolves, bison, elk, reindeer, cayotes, etc).
-They also listened to lectures from local experts including the Mayor, local businessmen and workers who talked about the town and its economic relationship and importance to the town.”
+“The students saw everything that Yellowstone has to offer including geysers, sulphur pools, animals in their natural habitat (bears, wolves, bison, elk, reindeer, coyotes).
+They also listened to lectures from local experts, including the mayor, local businessmen and workers, who talked about the park and its economic relationship and importance to the town.”

 “Running alongside this were creative thinking and leadership lectures from a US expert, and a photography lecture to aid their understanding of how to relate and make the most of the experience they were having in terms of both their academic studies and future careers opportunities.”

 Daniel Bocharnikov, one of the lucky 16 Edge Hill students on the trip, said: “It was an extraordinary experience to be able to walk amongst bison, coyotes and bears in the wilderness.
-I am extremely grateful for this opportunity as it will prove hugely beneficial for my future career aims.
+I’m extremely grateful for this opportunity as it will prove hugely beneficial for my future career aims.

 Bill also notes how it was the first opportunity Edge Hill has had to undertake a student experience of this type with support from the Student Opportunity Fund.

 “It was a fantastic experience for students from both institutions.
-They had not worked with other international students before in their academic careers.”
+They hadn’t worked with other international students before.”

 Find out you can apply for financial support from the Student Opportunity Fund here.